fstnetwork/module-api/02-Token/01-Get_Token_Info.md

 ```

 The value of `query` in the body is a `String`.
-The value of `first: 3` can be set in every request.
+The number of `first: 3` can be set in every request, and it represents the number of responsed items.
-The `node(id: "VG9rZW46w5w5L07Cm8KgEcOowo5awq8gwqx6wpM7")` part is to assign the id of the Token.
+The `node(id: "VG9rZW46w5w5L07Cm8KgEcOowo5awq8gwqx6wpM7")` part is for assigning the `id` of the Token.

 - Response (for example)